AugurProject/augur.js-docs/source/version2/includes/_simplifiedAPI.md

 Retrieves the [No-Show Bond](#no-show-bond) amount and total Ether required to create a new [Market](#market).

-Note: This function will send a transaction if needed to create the current [Fee Window](#fee-window).
+Note: This function will send a transaction if needed to create the current [Dispute Window](#dispute-window).

 #### **Parameters:**